by Texas Homesteader ~

 Crazy Chigger Itching Home Remedies

 Many people think the tiny chigger actually borrows beneath your skin which is causing the swelling & itching.
 So they try all manner of remedies to ‘kill’ the chigger in an attempt to relieve the itching.

 Some say to spray Lysol on the wounds after they’re scratched raw so you can kill the buried chigger.
-Others swear by pouring bleach on the raw wounds.
+Others swear by pouring bleach on their raw purposely-scratched-raw wounds.
 Yep, you heard that right – bleach.
 Wow.

 I’ve heard of clawing the bumps open to expose the chigger that’s supposedly beneath the skin and then dabbing on clear fingernail polish to suffocate them.

-Or once again clawing the bump until it’s raw & open, then pouring alcohol on it to kill the burrowed in chigger.
+Or once again clawing the bump until it’s raw & open, then pouring alcohol on it to kill the supposedly burrowed-in chigger.
 OUCH!

 IMPORTANT: Chiggers Aren’t Burrowed Into Your Skin!

 They bite you and inject an enzyme which prepares your tissues for their feeding.
 They feed for typically a few hours before they retreat to digest their meal and continue to their next stage of life.

-Now, the question is how do you avoid them.
-And how do you deal with the itchy bumps if you are unfortunate enough to be stricken with them.
+Now, the question is how do you avoid chiggers?
+And how do you deal with the itchy bumps if you are unfortunate enough to be stricken with them?

-Fortunately there are many easy ways to avoid becoming a chigger’s itchy meal (along with about 100 of their closest friends!)
+Fortunately there are many easy ways to avoid becoming a chigger’s itchy meal (along with about 100 of their closest chigger buddies!)
 Some things to remember:

 Chiggers like to hang out in places where the ground is shaded such as tall grass, places where leaves are gathered, etc. So it’s a good idea to keep your lawn maintained.

 If you must venture out beyond your yard, keep in mind that after a chigger gets onto your skin it crawls to the tightest space it can reach before settling in for a meal.
 Many times that’s your sock lines or the waistband of your pants.

 And be sure to cover as much skin as you can – wear long pants and long-sleeved shirts.
-Button up that collar & sleeves.
+Button up that collar & those sleeves.
 And some even suggest tucking your pants into your boots or socks.